Alluxio/alluxio/docs/en/Running-Flink-on-Alluxio.md

 ### Translate additional Alluxio site properties to Flink

-In addition, if there are any properties specified in `conf/alluxio-site.properties`, translate those to `env.java.opts` in `{FLINK_HOME}/conf/flink-conf.yaml` for Flink to pick up Alluxio configuration.
+In addition, if there are any client-related properties specified in `conf/alluxio-site.properties`, translate those to `env.java.opts` in `{FLINK_HOME}/conf/flink-conf.yaml` for Flink to pick up Alluxio configuration.
+For example, if you want to configure Alluxio client to use CACHE\_THROUGH as the write type, you should add the following to `{FLINK_HOME}/conf/flink-conf.yaml`.

+{% include Running-Flink-on-Alluxio/alluxio-client-properties.md %}

 ## Using Alluxio with Flink